 10. Alexander Mansion Historic B&B

-Alexander Mansion Historic B&B is within walking distance to the riverfront and other area attractions.
+Alexander Mansion Historic B&B is within walking distance of the riverfront and other area attractions.

-Step into a Victorian setting with the elegant staircase, hardwood floors, decorative wallpaper, and vintage-look kitchen.
+Step into a Victorian setting with an elegant staircase, hardwood floors, decorative wallpaper, and a vintage-look kitchen.
 Prepare breakfast or dinner each night at this verified traveler lodging option.